Victoriana: The Art of Revival at the Guildhall

 Images courtesy of the Guildhall Art Gallery

-Victoriana: The Art of Revival is at the Guildhall Art Gallery from 7th September until 8th December 2013, for further information visit here.
+Victoriana: The Art of Revival is at the Guildhall Art Gallery from 7th September until 8th December 2013.
+For further information visit the exhibition’s website here.